Gamerbot1000/SQTerm/README.md

 #

 **SQTerm** is a fast, lightweight, terminal-based SQLite tool written in Python.
-Built for when you don’t want a bloated GUI and just need to get work done—fast.
+Built for when you don’t want a bloated GUI and just need to get work done — fast.

 ---